NukolLodda/Flopcraft/README.md

 Requests I reject includes: <br>
 - Porting Modussy to other versions/editions of Minecraft (I lack both the time and knowledge for this)<br>
-- Porting Modussy to other APIs
+- Porting Modussy to other APIs<br>
-  (though I will still try to make a fabric port)<br>
 - Addition of music discs sounds in the 'sounds' folder (mostly legal reasons, so it's better safe than sorry)

 For anyone who wants inquires on the status of your requests/needs help with downloading Modussy,